KygoSkyrus/skychat/NOTES.md

 - there is a memory leak error on signinform

 # Todo
+- increase the width of iverall chatbody
+- add on enter to move to password input when on username input
+- create the chat buuble like it was in v1,, the body and the top will be darkewr whoch will have senders name an d time,, can try to hide this dark strip and on hover show that, for one to one chat it will have only time
 - on every action like [delete/accept/block connection, logout etc] create a popup that if user wanna do this,, will have yes no option
 - u can try  a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one
 - add loader (while loading mssgs or for dates)